dsoloviov/frov-ffpw-time-tracker-filling-tool/README.md

 __Please keep in mind__ that 'today' keyword means not today's exact date (let's say '3rd of November 2015') but today's day number (3rd day of the month).
 Therefore using 'today' for following months is legal:

 ```
-FILL work FROM 1 TO today (07:00-15:30) IN current MONTH WITH ' ' COMMENT
+FILL vacation FROM 1 TO today (07:00-15:30) IN current MONTH WITH ' ' COMMENT
 ```
 ```
-FILL work FROM 1 TO today (07:00-15:30) IN December MONTH WITH ' ' COMMENT
+FILL vacation FROM 1 TO today (07:00-15:30) IN December MONTH WITH ' ' COMMENT
 ```

 __Also__ be sure not to abuse 'first' and 'last' keywords.
-For example, the following example will cause crash:
+For example, the following example will cause error:

 ```
-FILL work FROM last TO first (07:00-15:30) IN December MONTH WITH ' ' COMMENT
+FILL vacation FROM last TO first (07:00-15:30) IN December MONTH WITH ' ' COMMENT
 ```